 At times when it was a full house, we had to open up extra beds to accommodate clients.
 It was then, we decided to look for a second location and expand.
 My sister Jenny (our pro shop locator) came across the first location of our old spa we rented from.
 She was telling me that I would absolutely love it because it was much bigger and had two floors with high ceilings.
 She could not have been any more right.
 I fell in love instantly, I could already imagine how our Meraki family would grow there and the endless possibilities of the services we would provide to our clients.

 Once the lease was signed, we realized we have come full circle from renting a small room at that very spa to TAKING over their first location.
 We just couldn’t believe it!

-Fast forward to today in 2022, we have serviced over 10,000 appointments, won multiple awards, 600+ 5 star reviews, and have become a one-stop shop with 20 talented artists that can utilize their artistic skills in making others feel and look just as good.
+Fast forward to today in 2022, we have serviced over 10,000 appointments, won multiple awards, 700+ 5 star reviews, and have become a one-stop shop with 15 talented artists that can utilize their artistic skills in making others feel and look just as good.
 Meraki has become a hub for artists to start their career in beauty, seeing if there is passion, and eventually fully transition to a full-time career.
-One that they can take charge of their own schedule, and even becoming financially free.
+One that they can take charge of their own schedule, travel the world and even become financially free.